ninsuo/symfony-collection/README.md

 # symfony-collection
-A jQuery plugin that manages adding, deleting and moving elements from a Symfony2 collection
+A jQuery plugin that manages adding, deleting and moving elements from a Symfony collection

-This is not really difficult to manage your collections using the `data-prototype` Symfony2 provides.
+This is not really difficult to manage your collections using the `data-prototype` Symfony provides.
 But after using several times collections, it appeared useful to me to create a jQuery plugin to do this job.

 This is even more true when you need your elements to be moved up and down or added at a specific position: as the